 Students will have the opportunity to review their graded FR with the TA and/or the instructor.
+The student may sign out the report from the lab technician in JHE-A106 but must return the graded report to Tim Stephens within seven days - failure to do so will result in zero for that laboratory.
+Senate regulations require that the instructor must retain the laboratories.
 These marks are tentative and may be raised or lowered by the instructor to account for differences in the TAs grading styles.